Dishwasher Brand Drain Guide: Find Your Brand’s Fix (2026)

 GE and Frigidaire (US brands): GE has two filter types (self-cleaning grinder vs. manual removable); Frigidaire tends to fail at the drain solenoid in addition to the common pump and hose issues.

-Haier (Chinese brand, sold via big-box retailers): Smaller US market share means fewer forums and KB sources, but the underlying drainage mechanics are identical to other brands.
+Haier (Chinese brand, sold via big-box retailers): Smaller US market share means fewer forums and KB sources.
+But the underlying drainage mechanics are identical to other brands.
 Filter and hose checks solve 80% of cases.

 When to use which guide